The Grand Canyon

 Verification of Complex Analog Integrated Circuits

 Functional complexity in analog, mixed-signal, and RF (A/RF) designs is increasing dramatically.
 Today’s simple A/RF functional block such as an RF receiver or power management unit can have hundreds to thousands of control bits.
 A/RF designs implement many modes of operation for different standards, power saving modes, and calibration.
 Increasingly, catastrophic failures in chips are due to functional bugs, and not due to missed performance specifications.
 Functionally verifying A/RF designs is a daunting task requiring a rigorous and systematic verification methodology.
 As occurred in digital design, analog verification is becoming a critical task that is distinct from design.
 This paper describes a verification methodology to address these challenges.
+Is is a more detailed look at the methodology that was published in the Proceedings of the IEEE in February 2007.

 Read the full paper.